There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Plant varieties already have a specific protection system: plant variety rights defined by the UPOV Convention (see INPI Examination Guidelines, I-C VII-2.4.a).

-While the patentability of a plant variety is excluded, one may question the patentability of a process that directly results in obtaining such a plant variety.
+While the patentability of a plant variety is excluded, one may question the patentability of a process that directly enables obtaining that plant variety.

-We know that the product directly obtained by a patented process is also protected (L613-3 CPI c)).
-Thus, this approach could cleverly circumvent the exclusion of patentability for plant varieties.
+We know that the product obtained directly by a patented process is also protected (L613-3 CPI c)).
+Thus, this approach would cleverly circumvent the exclusion of patentability for plant varieties.

 To my knowledge, French courts have not yet taken a position on this thorny issue.